top of page

 2. CMYK vs. RGB

 CMYK (Cyan, Magenta, Yellow, Black) and RGB (Red, Green, Blue) are two color models used in printing and digital design.
-CMYK is a subtractive color model used for color printing, while RGB is an additive model used for digital screens.
-Knowing when to use each model can make a significant difference in the result of your prints.
-For instance, if you're printing a vibrant advertisement, you will want to ensure your images are in CMYK format to prevent color discrepancies.
+CMYK is preferable for color printing since it is subtractive.
+In contrast, RGB is an additive model for digital screens.
+Using the right model is essential for achieving vibrant results in your prints.
+When printing an advertisement, make sure your images are in CMYK format to avoid color discrepancies.

 Close-up view of color swatches in CMYK format